Woman Gives Dog To Her Sister Due To Her Abusive Partner, Now She Wants The Dog Back After 4 Years Of Him Bonding With Her Sister's Family

 OP isn't about to give Ribbon away without a fight.

-The emotional bonds formed between pets and their owners are profound and can influence the well-being of both parties.
+The emotional connections between pets and their owners are deep and can significantly impact the well-being of both.

 Here's how the Reddit community reacted to the story: